orium/cargo-rdme/README.md

 docs-rs-version = "1.0.0"
 # If this is set the intralinks will be stripping in the README file.
 strip-links = false

+# Enable all features when calling rustdoc to resolve intralinks.
+all-features = true
+# Features to enable when calling rustdoc to resolve intralinks.
+features = ["foo", "bar"]
+# Disable default features when calling rustdoc to resolve intralinks.
+no-default-features = false
 ```

 These setting can be overridden with command line flags.
 Run `cargo rdme --help` for more